 Tip 2: Identify What Led to Your Work Burnout

 One of the keys to learning how to overcome burnout at work is determining the reason/s why you’ve experienced it.
 What led you to this state may be obvious, but in some cases, you’ll need some introspection to discover the answer.
 Now, the first thing you need to do is reflect on any resentment you feel towards your job.
 Most of the time, your hatred will lead you to an important thing that is missing.

 Let’s say you’re working in a different time zone than your boss and co-workers.
 You don’t mind working during unholy hours because you love what you do and you appreciate the camaraderie between your teammates.
 However, your supervisor tends to send you requests during your personal time, causing you to miss bonding with your family.
 In this scenario, you’re not experiencing burnout because you hate your work.
 You didn’t like missing out on family events.

 One of the ways to know whether you’ve got too much on your plate is by keeping track of your tasks.
 There are plenty of apps that can make the process easier, but using a time monitoring program like Traqq is among your best options.
 What’s great about this tool is it has an online and offline stopwatch.
-Whether you’re connected to the Internet or not, you can monitor the hours you spend on work.
+Whether you’re connected to the Internet or not, you can keep tracking time for your desktop activities.

 Tip 3: Go Back to the Basics

 Sometimes, you don’t have to look too far just to learn why you’re experiencing burnout.
 Perhaps, you haven’t been paying enough attention to your body.
 Poor health and wellbeing can also contribute to stress.
 So, we encourage you to exercise regularly.
 Doing so will bring you physical and mental benefits.
 Aside from reducing stress, exercise can also improve your overall health, boost your mood, and enhance your quality of life.